Get

 At first glance, you may think that the Maine Coon and the Domestic Longhair Cats are the same.
 However, if you place them side-by-side, you’ll immediately notice several physical differences.
 First, the Maine Coon outweighs the Domestic Longhair by a large margin—which is especially true of males.

-Apart from noticeable size differences, there are plenty of ways to tell them apart, even though it is quite possible for a Domestic Longhair to have Maine Coon in its lineage.
+Apart from noticeable size differences and the fact that Domestic Longhair cats are not a breed per se, there are plenty of ways to tell them apart.
+While some Domestic Longhairs may resemble Maine Coons and could even have Maine Coon ancestry, this cannot be confirmed without pedigree records or genetic testing.
 We’ll pinpoint the traits of each so that you can become a pro at picking out the differences.

 divider cats oct 2024